mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 Returns true if the weapon is low on ammo.

+`weapon.accuracy(eqp: EquipPoint): float`

+Returns the current accuracy value for the weapon (as affected by e.g. spread).

 `weapon.reloadTime(eqp: EquipPoint): float`

 Gets the reload time of the weapon (in seconds), if reloaded partway through a clip.